Last Updated: 03/17/15

 What is the best pre med major?
 What pre med classes should you take to fulfill the pre reqs for med school?
 Should I take my pre med classes online?
 You’ll find the answers to these questions and more below!

-Pre Med Major in College
+Pre Med Majors in College

 There are only a few classes required for medical school, so it is not completely necessary to have a pre med major, or even to major in science!
 Instead, you should follow your passions and interests.
 Medical schools are increasingly looking to diversify their classes by accepting students from a wide variety of college majors and besides, this might be your last opportunity to study something besides science for a long time!
 The best pre med major is the one that you’re interested in most.
 If that’s biology, great!
 If that’s economics, great!
 Don’t think you have to major in science to go to med school, it just isn’t true!
+Regardless of what you choose, just be sure to get excellent grades.

 Pre Med Classes to Take to Fulfill the Pre Reqs for Med School